 Have you ever thought about traveling to Portugal?
-Nope?
-Have you ever been there?
+Or have you been already?
+Nope?!
 You are definitely missing out!

 Not only is it Europe's westernmost country, Portugal is also Europe's oldest country, which is very exciting for people like me who enjoy places and things with history.
 The locals are nice and easy-going.
 If you try and speak a few words in Portuguese it will open many doors for you.
 In the capital city (locals call it Lisboa - pronounced as Lishboa) you can discover the oldest bookstore in the world or buy lots of cork, as you can most anywhere in Portugal.